andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-21-gelfands-algebra-chunk-21-geometric-progressions.md

 What we're getting strongly hinted at here is the fact that even powers of negative numbers are even, but odd powers of negative numbers are negative.
 Odd and even powers of even numbers are always even.

 ## The "Is that Really a Geometric Progression?"
 Subtlety
-If the common ratio ($q$ in our formula) is zero, then you end up with progressions which look similar to
+If the common ratio ($q$ in our formula) is zero, then you end up with progressions which look similar to this

 $$1, 0, 0, 0, 0, 0, 0, ...$$